-NORCROSS, GEORGIA / SAN FRANCISCO, CALIFORNIA - American Megatrends Inc. (AMI), a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, is pleased to announce a live demonstration of its MegaRAC® Composer™ Pod Management Software at the upcoming Intel Developer Forum (IDF) 2016 in San Francisco, California.
-The event will take place from August 16 - 18, 2016, with AMI located at Booth #321 of the Moscone Center West.
+NORCROSS, GEORGIA / SAN FRANCISCO, CALIFORNIA – AMI, a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, is pleased to announce a live demonstration of its MegaRAC® Composer™ Pod Management Software at the upcoming Intel Developer Forum (IDF) 2016 in San Francisco, California.
+The event will take place from August 16 – 18, 2016, with AMI located at Booth #321 of the Moscone Center West.

-MegaRAC Composer from American Megatrends is a Pod Management software solution developed to be fully compliant with the Intel® Rack Scale Design and DMTF Redfish™ specifications.
+MegaRAC Composer from AMI is a Pod Management software solution developed to be fully compliant with the Intel® Rack Scale Design and DMTF Redfish™ specifications.
 It allows users to browse physical resources at the rack, chassis and system level through an intuitive web-based user interface.
 Administrators can then compose and assign those physical resources to create a logical node, which provides the advantage of demand-driven dynamic scaling to optimize datacenter resource utilization.
 MegaRAC Composer also allows for the composition of physical resources based on templates, which can then be stored in the software and reused as a time-saving feature.
 In addition, MegaRAC Composer gives users the ability to power on, force off, and gracefully shutdown composed nodes.